 - Determining the amount of funds that can be used to finance other areas of the company

 - Determining funds that can be used to pay debt, to invest in new assets, research and development, for building improvements or expansion, for staff expansion, or other growth opportunities

 - Determining the funds that are left after investing in growth activities that can be used to payout dividends

 - See what banks and creditors see with how companies use their income for growth, expansion and payments of the company debt.

 - Determine return on invested capital and return on assets ratios that show how well the company is handling their shareholder investments.

 The company that retains their income for growth opportunities and payments of debt rather than payout of dividends is more likely to receive credit with favorable interest rates.
 Many creditors and investors monitor retain earnings for the company’s policy on dividend payouts to shareholders that have direct impact on ability to repay its liabilities.

-With a statement members’ or partners’ equity, you’ll be able to:
+With a statement of shareholders’, members’ or partners’ equity, you’ll be able to:

 - Determine each owner’s “book” value of their share of the company

-- Determine the amount distributions that can be withdrawn from the company without an adverse impact
+- Determine the amount of distributions that can be withdrawn from the company without an adverse impact (not tax basis)

 STATEMENT OF CASH FLOWS